|

 The altarpiece with altar, steps, painted panels and

-statues of Saint James (sculpted and gilt wood being
+statues of Saint James (sculpted and gilt wood being transformed during the XIXth century), is registered as an historic monument. |

 diagram of the altarpiece